Cutting back on table sugar? Here are six sweet alternatives – and the best ways to use them.

 Pure Maple Syrup

 Boiling down the sap of a maple tree creates this caramel-colored liquid.
-The sweetener contains about the same amount of calories as sugar – 17 per teaspoon compared with sugar’s 16.
+The sweetener contains about the same number of calories as sugar – 17 per teaspoon compared with sugar’s 16.

 Pros: It contains minerals the body needs, like manganese and zinc.